 Your payment in full will be required when you reserve the trip.
 You can pay using a credit/debit card.

 If Little Outlaw Canoe, Tube, and Kayaks would cancel the trip, for any unforeseen reason, including reasons of safety to our guests. we will refund to you all payments made to us.
-If you cancel your reservation(s) for any reason, Because we have taken equipment out of inventory and held for you, the following terms apply; Cancellations up to 14 days in advance will get a full refund less a $25 cancel fee per booking.
-Cancellations 13 to 8 days in advance will be required to pay a $25 per vessel cancel fee.
-Cancellations 7 days up to departure date and time, including ‘No Shows’ will forfeit all money paid and will be responsible for all money owed.
+If you cancel your reservation(s) for any reason, Because we have taken equipment out of inventory and held for you, the following terms apply; Cancellations up to 14 days in advance will get a full refund less a 10% cancel fee per booking, or may be rescheduled during this current season.
+Cancellations 13 to 8 days in advance will be required to pay a 50% cancel fee, or maybe rescheduled during this current season.
+Cancellations 7 days up to departure date and time, including ‘No Shows’ will forfeit all money paid and will be responsible for all money owed, and may not be rescheduled.
 For more information please see our Terms and Conditions page.

 It totally depends on the severity of the rain.
 In the event of light rain we do often to go out on the river as it can be pretty fun floating down in the drizzle.
 However, your safety is our number one priority so if we deem it unsafe for you and your party to go out on the river we will offer you a rain check which can be used within one year of the scheduled trip.

 If it’s raining on your scheduled day we will always check the weather forecast to see if it will brighten up in the afternoon and adjust our schedule when possible to allow you to go out and enjoy the river later in the day!